-This document was reviewed by the FIU Laboratory Safety Committee and the Chemical Safety Committee in March 2021.
-All feedback relative to current procedures and regulations were incorporated.
+This document was reviewed by the FIU Laboratory Safety Committee in March 2021.
+All feedback relative to current procedures and regulations was incorporated.
 The Department of Environmental Health & Safety will maintain and revise this document based on the following criteria as described in the Standard Operating Procedure for Plan Development, Maintenance, and Revision - Plan Revision Section: